 As background, I did not exactly having glowing things to say about the remodeled Club 33.
 In our New-Look Club 33 Photo Tour & Review post, I described it as “Art Nouveau Riche” and lamented the design that featured excessive ornamentation for its own sake, as if to flaunt its own fanciness and say, “look at me…I’m expensive design!”

 My opinion of Disneyland’s Club 33 has not changed since.
 The design is not well-appointed, it’s every bit as tacky as a designer handbag with a logo pattern.
 (Okay, maybe not that bad.)
-I do think Club 33 has a McMansion aesthetic, trading in character and rich design for the pretense of wealth and faux luxury.
+Club 33 has a McMansion aesthetic, trading in character and rich design for the pretense of wealth and faux luxury.

-It might seem excessive, but I think the McMansion comparison is apt, and I’ll take that one step further with an analogy: Walt’s is to Club 33 what Palm Springs is to Calabasas.
+It might seem excessive, but the McMansion comparison is apt, and I’ll take that one step further with an analogy: Walt’s is to Club 33 what Palm Springs is to Calabasas.
 Walt’s is elegant and well-appointed, and the interior design was carried out in a thoughtful manner.

 With every detail and flourish at Walt’s, there’s the sense of a greater purpose.
 An effort to tell a story, evoke the atmosphere of a particular land, or make homage to aspects of Walt Disney’s life.
 Like a complex dish, disparate ingredients are carefully presented in such a deft way that they meld beautifully, and create something that is more than the sum of its parts.
 Something perfect.